ComputerNerd/RawCamera-data-converter/README.md

 RawCamera-data-converter
 ========================

 This program was made to convert raw data from the ov7670 to a png file.
-It may also work with other cameras.
+I tested it with other cameras and it apperas to work.